100% reaches the learner · 501(c)(3)

 Support a Kollel scholar's full-time learning.
-Share equally in the merit of every word of Torah he learns.
+Share equally in the merit of every word of Torah he learns — just as Zevulun and Yissachar.

 Active partnerships